enatsek/x386.org/filecompression.md

 ```

 Decompress a file
-(.gz file is removed, a new file is created there without .gz extension)
+(.xz file is removed, a new file is created there without .xz extension)

 ```
 xz -d /tmp/testdir/d1/f11.xz